openresty-community/lua-resty-odbc/README.markdown

 Description
 ===========

-This Lua library  is a Transaction Queue for the ngx_lua nginx module:
+This Lua library is a ODBC client driver for the ngx_lua nginx module:

 https://github.com/openresty/lua-nginx-module/#readme

-基于定时器的异步请求队列实现，worker 内共享，允许设置多个不同优先级别的异步队列及其队列长度，主要用于 HTTP 请求异步处理场景。Nginx接收到HTTP请求后可以先应答，后面再将请求异步提交到 Transaction Queue。
+This Module is implementation of ODBC database access standard based on Lua.
+It wraps the unix-ODBC C library and is a fully asynchronous model.
+Developers can use this module in a synchronous manner, which simplifies business development complexity.
+In addition, the module also provides long transaction timeout detection and abort capabilities.
+Developers can send sql to the database by the ODBC asynchronous interface and set execute timeout. if the query execute timeout, the module can detect and automatically kill the connection

 Synopsis
 ========